grantism/coolSwift/README.md

 * [FlourishUI](https://github.com/thinkclay/FlourishUI) - highly configurable, out-of-the-box-pretty, User Interface library/kit thingy.
 It has a minimal set of UI components now, but already packs quite a punch with the UIColor extension, animated Material-inspired buttons, and modal views.
 * [PeekPop](https://github.com/marmelroy/PeekPop) - Swift framework that brings backwards-compatibility to Peek and Pop.
 * [Charts](https://github.com/danielgindi/Charts) - Charts library for iOS.
+* [PNChart](https://github.com/kevinzhow/PNChart) - A simple and beautiful chart lib with animation.

 ### JSON Parsing